-Since they are flexible, you can plaster them onto your boat or RV roof without adding installation rails.
+Since they are flexible, you can plaster them onto your boat or RV roof without adding installation rails or messing up with your ventilation and air conditioning vents.
 Sometimes, you can get away with using strong Gorilla Tape or some tension cables looped into the car to secure the panels.

 They fit snugly and mold around the installed surface’s curvature making them more discrete and in some people’s opinion beautiful.

 Check this too: How Many Solar Panels Do I Need for My RV?